Akib306/seemless.chat/src/contexts/README.md

 * **Data Processing**: Processes AI responses and manages message formatting.
 * **Data Output**: Provides chat state, methods, and real-time updates to child components.
 * **External Integration**: Integrates with AI SDK for streaming responses and database operations.
+* **Auto Title**: Triggers title generation after the first user message in a new chat.
 * **Navigation Control**: Manages routing between chat sessions and new chat creation.

 ## 🔒 Security & Authentication